alex-spataru/HP-Spectre-4101dx-Hackintosh/README.md

 ### Summary & Photo

-Allmost everythings works pretty good, I am even using this Hackintosh as my daily driver for the moment.
+Allmost everything works pretty good, I am even using this Hackintosh as my daily driver for the moment.
 The only real issue is that the integrated WiFi controller does not work, I might try a Broadcom controller in the future.

 ![Photo](Photo.jpeg)